Sascha Boumedienne

 Sascha Boumedienne (born January 17, 2007) is a Swedish ice hockey player for the Boston University of the Hockey East.
 Boumedienne was drafted 28th overall by the Winnipeg Jets in the 2025 NHL entry draft.

-Personal
+Personal life

 Boumedienne was born in Oulu, Finland, but he spent most of his youth in Sweden and the United States.
-His father, Josef Boumedienne, is a Swedish former professional hockey player who appeared in 47 NHL games but spent most of his 17-year career in Europe.
-Sascha is of Finnish descent through his paternal grandmother and Algerian descent through his paternal grandfather.
+His father, Josef Boumedienne, is a Swedish former professional hockey player who appeared in 47 NHL games but spent most of his 17-year career in Europe and was playing for Oulun Kärpät at the time of Sascha Boumedienne's birth.
+Boumedienne is of Finnish descent through his paternal grandmother and Algerian descent through his paternal grandfather.

+International play

+In December 2025, he was selected to represent Sweden at the 2026 World Junior Ice Hockey Championships.
+He recorded two goals and two assists in seven games and won a gold medal.
+This was Sweden's first gold medal at the IIHF World Junior Championship since 2012.